Skip to main content

 Transaction simulationRecommendedSimulates the transaction to ensure users double check the asset amounts and destinations prior to completing an activity.

 Cookie-based authenticationRecommendedThis can mitigate certain types of attacks, such as session hijacking by making the JWT not directly accessible or modifiable by client-side scripts.
+For verifying JWTs on your backend, see Tokens.

 Roles & Permissions (Dynamic Dashboard)RecommendedLimit who in your organization can perform read, write or administrative privileges in your account.
+You can also lock access to your environment’s APIs from the dashboard when needed.

 Shared Responsibilities

 Security is a collaborative effort between Dynamic, developers and end-users.
 While Dynamic implements robust security measures to safeguard user assets and ensure a secure infrastructure, it also requires developers to actively contribute and continuously improve security practices.
 Dynamic provides foundational security measures such as mitigating XSS attacks, preventing phishing attempts, and utilizing Secure Enclaves for sensitive operations.
 However, developers play a crucial role in enhancing security by implementing additional measures like multi-factor authentication, continuous transparent communication, and proactive monitoring.
-Developers should give Dynamic a heads up ahead heightened traffic periods so we can recommend or enhance protections Dynamic is SOC 2 Type II compliant and regularly completes penetration testing and external security audits from Cure53.
+Developers should give Dynamic a heads up ahead of heightened traffic periods so we can recommend or enhance protections.
+Dynamic is SOC 2 Type II compliant and regularly completes penetration testing and external security audits from Cure53.
 Dynamic also has an ongoing bug bounty program with HackerOne.
 All data with Dynamic is transmitted with encryption using HTTPS and similar protocols.
 Furthermore, all data is securely stored with encryption-at-rest using AES-256 or higher standards.
 Dynamic-powered embedded wallets are non-custodial, meaning they are always end-user owned and controlled.
 Only the end-user has ownership and access to their wallet private keys.
 For a more detailed description of Dynamic-powered embedded wallets, you can review the architecture and security handling here.
 Together, we work towards creating a resilient ecosystem that prioritizes user protection and maintains trust in our services.
 Here are a few ways you can help:

 Protect Developer Credentials